jes/formpacker/README.md

 Then a base-11 digit "10" is encoded to signify the end of the integer part, and then the fractional part is encoded in the same way (base-10 representation, but in base-11 digits, followed by a base-11 "10").

+### Strings

+The string is encoded with utf-8.

+First the length of the string is encoded as a base-N value where N is 1 more than the specified maximum length of the string.
+And then each character of the utf-8 string is encoded as a base-256 value.

 ## Contact

 Formpacker is created by James Stanley.
 You can email me on james@incoherency.co.uk or read my blog at https://incoherency.co.uk/